Scarabol/rock-raiders-web/README.md

 - Arrows not shown on power station flaps
 - Numbers above dynamite not shown as sprite (same issue as with sleeping rockies?)
 - Level 11 spams console with unreachable jobs
+- Work sounds missing for most of the jobs
+- Surfaces mesh positions should be at the center of their world position instead of 0,0,0
+- Show loading screen when starting a level
+- Two buttons in priority list can be hovered/pressed/released at the same time

 ## Technical Debt